 This entry is related to a published article with the same title about the most recent discovery that enables us better to understand some of the oldest intabulations for keyboard instruments we know.
-Inside the article (by Cristina Alís Raurich, Musica Disserenda 2019, forthcoming) a link is given to listen to the piece “Flos vernalis” in two versions: one without ornamentation, and another as it appears in the Robertsbridge Codex with ornamentation.
+Inside the article a link is given to listen to the piece “Flos vernalis” in two versions: one without ornamentation, and another as it appears in the Robertsbridge Codex with ornamentation.

 Here you can listen to one of the examples:

 In case you are interested in reading the article, here is the abstract.
-As soon as the article is published I will add the link to the magazine Musica Disserenda online where you will be able to read the complete article:
+As soon as the article is published I will update you:

-I will be presenting a paper on the Robertsbridge Codex and 14th-century creation of keyboard intabulation at the coming Med-Ren conference which will take place in Basel (Switzerland) in July 3rd-6th 2019.
+I did present a paper on the Robertsbridge Codex and 14th-century creation of keyboard intabulation at the Med-Ren conference which took place in Basel (Switzerland) in July 3rd-6th 2019.